DoctorTakumi/converter_app/README.md

-Add support for multiple files at once
-Allow saving all files to one folder automatically Quality slider
+Add support for multiple files at once - batch conversion Allow saving all files to one folder automatically - default download directory? maybe either root folder or rather /Downloads (or ask user to decide)

-Folder structure and UI structure in case of multiple conversion/compression options
-- Multiple .py for every conversion set? run main with minimal code?
+Quality slider - adjust compression/quality settings - how? if...quality vector

 What conversion types do I want?
 Separate conversions from compressions?
 Possible?
 Plausible?

+**!
+CONVERSION TYPES !!**

 png/jpeg - ico
 ico - png/jpeg